Prof Marius Crous (NMU) is currently acting editor.

 Wemar Strydom, associate editor: stilet.digital

 Wemar’s research centres on the intersection between queer masculinity and citizenship in Afrikaans narrative texts, and on tracking the emergence of specific strands of queer theory in Southern Africa.
 Recent engagement with this theme includes published work on Eben Venter, and guest editorship of issues of Image & Text and JLS.
-He is an exco member of LASA, co-convenor of the annual February Lectures initiative on queer lived experience in the global South, and a member of the steering collective at Unlaagering/Ontlaering.
-Dad to Isaac, the pug.
+He is co-convenor of the annual February Lectures initiative on queer lived experience in the global South.

-To guide and advise the editors, an editorial working collective (previously: editorial board) is appointed for a term of 3 years, from 01 October 2019 to 30 September 2022 – to coincide broadly with the publication of stilet.digital volumes 31 to 34 – and consists of the following seven members: Adéle Nel, NWU; Quentin Williams, UWC; Chantelle Gray, NWU; Bibi Burger, UP; Martina Vitackova, UGent; Jean Meiring; and Siseko H Kumalo, UP.
+To guide and advise the editors, an editorial working collective (previously: editorial board) is appointed for a term of 3 years, from 01 October 2019 to 30 September 2022 – to coincide broadly with the publication of stilet.digital volumes 31 to 34 – and consists of the following members: Adéle Nel, NWU; Chantelle Gray, NWU; Bibi Burger, UP; Martina Vitackova, UGent; and Jean Meiring.

 Adéle Nel is a retired professor in the subject group Afrikaans and Dutch (Vaal Triangle campus, NWU), and an extraordinary professor in the Research Unit: Linguistics and Literature in the South African context, Humanities faculty, NWU (Potchefstroom campus).
 She is author and co-author of numerous academic articles and chapters in edited volumes.
 In her recent research the focus has increasingly become the poetics of relationality in which mortality, ontologically equitable analogy, vision and artistry, as well as gender and the body, play a prominent role.